A35-Marvin/aws-libwebsockets/minimal-examples/api-tests/api-test-lecp/README.md

-# lws api test lws_struct JSON
+# lws api test aws_lws_struct JSON

-Demonstrates how to use and performs selftests for lws_struct JSON serialization and deserialization
+Demonstrates how to use and performs selftests for aws_lws_struct JSON serialization and deserialization

 ## build